 - Smoke from exhaust

-How to Diagnose Jeep Check Engine Light
+How to Reset Jeep Check Engine Light

 The first step in the troubleshooting process is to read the fault codes from the Engine Control Unit.
 This is a simple procedure that you can perform yourself with an OBD-II scanner.